John Contreras

 Every patient walks in with their own beliefs about exercise, their own motivations, their own fears about movement.
 Rehabilitation isn't one-way traffic from therapist to patient—it's a collaboration.
 Our job isn't to simply prescribe exercises; it's to create an environment where successful outcomes become possible based on their beliefs and motivations, not just our clinical reasoning.

-This is what I call "best practice" physiotherapy—evidence-based science delivered through the lens of human psychology and real-world application.
+This is what I call "best practice" physiotherapy—evidence-based science delivered through the lens of human coaching, psychology and real-world application.

 • How do I get patients to actually complete their home programs?